Growing up is never easy–especially during your teenage years. But what happens to the teens who are also battling depression?

 Myth 7: “There’s Nothing I Can Do To Help.”

 There is always something you can do.
 Although you should never try to “fix” a teen, there is plenty you can do to help a teen with depression not feel so alone.

-Another way to help is by providing the teen with mental health resources and supporting them through the process of getting professional treatment.
-By doing this, the lines of communication will start to open up and healing can finally begin.
+Another way to help is by providing the teen with mental health resources and supporting them through professional treatment.
+By doing this, the lines of communication will start to open up, and healing can finally begin.

-Knowing if your teen is suffering from depression can sometimes be tricky.
+Knowing if your teen suffers from depression can sometimes be tricky.
 But, by being more aware of what depression looks like and how to handle it, your teen will reap the benefits.

-Below are some points to remember when it comes to dealing with your depressed teen:
+Below are some points to remember when dealing with your depressed teen:

-- Look for the signs–there’s more than you’d think
+- Watch for the signs–there’s more than you’d expect.

 If you or a teen you know may be suffering from depression, don’t hesitate to reach out for help.
 There are plenty of in-person and online therapy programs that specialize in treating teen depression.